 English Proficiency Requirement

 English is the official language of the American Public University System.
 Other than foreign language courses, all classroom requirements are to be completed by the student in English without the use of any translation.
-To ensure that students have the opportunity to succeed in our courses, students who are not U.S. citizens must provide verification of English proficiency in order to enroll for academic credit in any of our courses.
+To ensure that students have the opportunity to succeed in our courses, students who are not U.S. citizens may be asked to provide verification of English proficiency in order to enroll for academic credit in any of our courses.

-As of September 15, 2012, APUS requires the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS)-Academic Version, ACT English, SAT Verbal, or WAEC for the purpose of meeting the English language requirement.
-International students will be blocked from registration, or dropped from any initial registration, if it is determined that the TOEFL or equivalent is required to complete the admissions record.
+APUS accepts the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS)-Academic Version, ACT English, SAT Verbal, or WAEC for the purpose of meeting the English language requirement.
+International students will be blocked from registration, or dropped from any initial registration, if it is determined that English proficiency is required to complete the admissions record.

 - U.S. Military: Students who are active duty, reserve status, guard status, or retired U.S. military are exempt from this testing requirement.

 - Previous U.S. Degrees:

-- For doctoral programs, students who have Transcripts from a conferred bachelor’s degree or higher in residence at a regionally-accredited college/university in the United States.
-Or, students who have Transcripts from at least 12 semester hours of graduate coursework with a GPA of 3.0 (out of 4.0) in residence at a regionally-accredited institution in the United States.
+- For doctoral programs, students who have earned a bachelor’s or higher degree in residence at a regionally accredited institution in the U.S. or who have transcripts from at least 12 semester hours of graduate coursework with a GPA of 3.0 (out of 4.0) in residence at a regionally accredited institution in the U.S.

 - Citizenship: Students who are citizens of certain countries, where English is the only official language, may be exempt from this testing requirement.
 Please contact your admissions representative or review our English Proficiency Requirements to verify if you would be covered by this exemption.